PATH242/Differential-equations/README.md

 4) Analytical solution/ exact solution

 * This project contains a GUI that plots the results of these methods and their errors.
-* It allows the user to change the values of Xnode and X from the GUI
+* It allows the user to change the values of Xnode, X, and N from the GUI
 * It allows the user to choose which methods they want to see plottted